 The big idea behind audiences now is the intent.
 Keywords were the original way Google interpreted intent.
 Then Facebook showed us that audiences and interest data could sometimes be more effective at determining intent than keywords were.
 Now Google is stepping up here.

-As Ginny Marvin wrote recently in Search Engine Land, “Google has quickly moved from keyword-focused targeting to support various types of audience targeting that incorporate a slate of interest and behavioral signals it captures from across its properties.
+As Ginny Marvin wrote recently in Search Engine Land, “Google has quickly moved from keyword-focused targeting to support various types of audience targeting that incorporates a slate of interest and behavioral signals it captures from across its properties.
 The intent is still the core of search, but Google has been stripping away keyword targeting controls (with more to come), and it’s entirely possible to run Search campaigns based on other signals and no keywords at all….machine learning has advanced to be able to attribute intent in different phases of the funnel.”